 Waits for a transaction request with one or more Move commands for the specified timeout and then sends a transaction reply.
 A Move command atomically moves a termination from one context to another.
-For description on the configuration parameters, see Wait Notify: Rx Request, Wait Notify: Tx Reply, Wait Notify: Parameters, and Wait Notify: Output Settings.
+For description on the configuration parameters, see Wait Notify: Rx Request, <a href="Wait Notify: Rx Requ